Capital punishment in Arizona

 Capital punishment is a legal penalty in the U.S. state of Arizona.
-There are 107 people on death row as of 18 October 2025.
-Ninety-six executions have been carried out since Arizona became a state in 1912.
+There are 107 people currently on death row as of 28 July 2026.
+Ninety-seven executions have been carried out since Arizona became a state in 1912.
 In November 2024, Attorney General Kris Mayes announced that the state would resume executions in 2025 after a two-year pause.

 History

-Arizona abolished the death penalty for murder by popular vote in 1916, but reinstated it, again by popular vote, in 1918.
+The first known execution in Arizona was Dolores Moore during 1865 as a punishment for murder.
+After her Jose Lopez and 8 others became the first individuals executed by hanging at Florence.
+Arizona later abolished the death penalty for murder by popular vote in 1916 after initiatives were made to eliminate it for convictions of first degree murder, but reinstated it, again by popular vote, in 1918.

+Hanging was the primary form of execution used in Arizona until 1930 when a woman named Eva Dugan had her head snapped off by the rope.
+This created some controversy until 1934 when they removed the method in favor of using gas chambers as the primary execution method.

 No executions occurred between 1962 and the national moratorium in 1972.
 Executions resumed in 1992.
+With the resuming of the death penalty, many voters wanted to replace the gas chambers with lethal injections due to the earlier botched gas execution of Donald Harding.

 In 2000, then–Attorney General Janet Napolitano created a Capital Case Commission to study the state's capital punishment laws.
 The commission issued a report in 2002, proposing changes to the "public defender's office for capital cases, adjustments to laws and court rules, and minimum competency requirements."

 In 2007, due to the high number of pending capital cases after the election of Andrew Thomas as Maricopa County Attorney, Arizona Supreme Court Justice Ruth McGregor called for a review of the death penalty.
 The Arizona Supreme Court created the Capital Case Task Force.
 The court then established a Capital Case Oversight Committee.
 The Committee studies "issues affecting the administration of capital cases and propose recommendations to improve the judicial administration of these cases."

 After the execution of Joseph Wood in 2014, executions were temporarily halted but resumed in 2022.

 On January 23, 2023, newly inaugurated governor Katie Hobbs ordered a review of death penalty protocols and in light of that, newly inaugurated attorney general Kris Mayes issued a hold on any executions in the state.
 Hobbs appointed retired Magistrate Judge David Duncan as the reviewer.
 However, in November 2024 Hobbs announced that she had canceled Judge Duncan's review after his updates had gone "far afield of her request to review the protocols and procedures" and her concerns were addressed in a separate report by the department of corrections.

+The most recent execution in Arizona was that of Leroy Dean McGill on May 20, 2026.